 Is there anything that surprised you about being a cannabis entrepreneur?

-SM: I am surprised every day in the cannabis world.
-Our industry has a unique combination of people, plant, purpose, profit and passion with a growth outlook that rivals anything we have seen in business history.
+Sumit Mehta: I am surprised every day in the cannabis world.
+Our industry has a unique combination of people, plant, purpose, profit, and passion with a growth outlook that rivals anything we have seen in business history.
 People are accommodative when resources are plentiful, and high growth rates in our industry allow for collaborative innovation at its highest degree.
 This is in welcome contrast to environments where minor moves towards equality seem like oppression to the privileged.

 Can you please share with our readers about one project or accomplishment that you consider the most significant in your career?